Certifieddonnie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group: changes the group owner of hello file

-100-change owner and group: changes the user and group of a working directory
+100-change owner and group: changes the user and group of a working directory 101-SYMBOLIC-LINK_PERMISSIONS : changes the owner of _hello to vincent and staff.